 Due Dates: February 9, 2029

-Funding Amounts: Award amounts not specified; consult program for details.
-No cost sharing or matching required.
+Funding Amounts: Award amounts not specified; multi-phase (R61/R33) grant mechanism; no cost sharing required.

-Summary: Supports research to accelerate translation of addiction epidemiology, prevention, treatment, and recovery science into practice, with a focus on the opioid crisis and overdose prevention.
+Summary: Supports research to accelerate translation of addiction epidemiology, prevention, treatment, and recovery science into practice, with a focus on scalable, evidence-based interventions addressing the opioid crisis.